giminni/docker-grav/README.md

 ## Using local docker cache repository

 In addition to the build and compile cache environment, there is another local directory `(./<PROJECT_HOME>/grav_rootfs/*)` that holds cached artefacts.
-This directory can be used to store for example the grav zip files to avoid a lengthy download time from the internet.
+This directory can be used to store for example the grav core zip files to reduce bandwith and avoid a lengthy download time from the internet.

-In this case store the `(grav-admin.zip)` file under `(./<PROJECT_HOME>/grav_rootfs/tmp)`.
+In this case store the `(grav-admin.zip)` file under `(<PROJECT_HOME>/grav_rootfs/tmp)`.
 If the name is correct the file will be inserted into the docker buildtime context and used instead of downloading the file from the internet.

 ## Handling user password and SSH secrets

-The extended docker build features of `(buildx)` allows to inject sensitive data without history trace.
-The user password is generated externally with `(SHA512)` using a provided bash script `<PROJECT_HOME>/grav_bin/mkssh.sh)` stored under `(<PROJECT_DIR>/grav_key/grav_pass.key)` and injected into the container at buildtime.
+The extended docker build features of `(buildx)` allows injecting sensitive data without leaving any history trace.
+The user password is generated externally with openssl `(SHA512)` encryption by a provided bash script `<PROJECT_HOME>/grav_bin/mkssh.sh)`.
+The encrypted password is then stored under `(<PROJECT_DIR>/grav_key/grav_pass.key)` and injected into the container at buildtime.

 The same thing occures for the SSH private and public key.
-The key are stored under `(<PROJECT_DIR/grav_key/grav_rsa)` and `(<PROJECT_DIR/grav_key/grav_rsa.pub)`respectively.
+The key are stored under `(<PROJECT_DIR/grav_key/grav_rsa)` and `(<PROJECT_DIR/grav_key/grav_rsa.pub)` respectively.

 > NOTE: Ensure that the SSH keys and user match the SSH keys of an external user on the local or remote host.
 Otherwise the user autologin over SSH and cache synchronization over github, rsync does not work.

 ## Caching docker buildtime

 The extended docker build features of `(buildx)` allows to store the docker buildtime cache into a local project directory `(<PROJECT_HOME>/grav_cache/.dcache)`.
-This can be of course changed to push/pull from a private registry if needed.
+This can be of course changed to push/pull from a pubic/private registry if needed.

 ## Running services as non-root user